Ink Splash - The InkTechnologies.com Blog

 4. Choose Properties or Preferences.

-5. Select the tab that says Cleaning or Maintenance or Service.
+5. Select the tab that says Cleaning, Maintenance, or Service and look for the Printhead Cleaning process.

 Cleaning by Hand

-If running the internal self-cleaner doesn’t fix the problem, you can try unclogging the printhead manually.
+If running the internal self-cleaner does not fix the problem, you can try unclogging the printhead manually.
 Here is where it is necessary to know what type of printhead your machine uses.

-First you will need to remove the cartridges, then get some hot water or isopropyl alcohol.
-You can either use a cotton swab to rub the water or alcohol on the printhead or you can pour no more than 10 drops on the inkjet printhead.
+First you will need to remove the cartridges, then remove the printhead assembly then mix some water and isopropyl alcohol in a 50/50 mixture.
+You can either use a cotton swab to rub the water and alcohol on the printhead or you can soak the inkjet printhead for around 2 to 5 minutes.
 This should loosen the dried ink.
 It may take a few attempts and requires patience.
+Dry it on a folded paper towel and reinstall it.
 Print a test page to check quality.
-If the documents are still printing out with poor quality, repeat.
+If the documents are still printing with poor quality, repeat and soak the printheads for longer.

 For printheads attached to the cartridges: